Sakampavankumar/Git-instructions/git.md

 * `git log` - See commit/version history of the project
 * `git remote add origin 'Paste your link for remote repo here'` to add the link btw remote repo and local repo.
 * `git push origin master` - To push your code ,your project project file to Remote repo from local repo.

+## Additional Commands (Branching , Cloning , Merging Pull Requests)..

+* `git clone /path/to/repository`  - **Check out a repository** --- It Creates a working copy of a local repository.

+* `git remote -v` - It Displays the List all currently configured remote repositories.

+* `git checkout -b <branchname>` **Branches** -- It Creates a new branch and switch to it.

+* `git branch` It Lists all the branches in your repo, and also tell you what branch you're currently in.

+* `git checkout <branchname>`  it Switches from one branch to another.

+* `git branch -d <branchname>` it Deletes the feature branch:

+* `git push origin <branchname>` it Pushes the branch to your remote repository, so others can use it.

+* `git push --all origin` it Pushes all branches to your remote repository:

+* `git pull origin master` it will pull changes from the origin remote, master branch and merge them to the local checked-out branch.

+Note :- By doing so Sometimes Vim editor opens , Command is `:wq` ":" enter ,"w" write , "q" save and quit.

+* `git merge <branchname>` it is used to To merge a different branch into your active branch: